Migrant integration statistics – labour market indicators

 - Foreign-born — the population born outside the reporting country; subdivided into:

-- EU-born — the population born in the EU, except the reporting country; and
+- EU-born — the population born in an EU Member State other than the reporting country; and

 - Non-EU-born — the population born in non-EU countries.